Gaucher RG.40 Week-End: Design

-The RG.40, first announced in April 1935, was an attempt to produce an economical light aircraft seating two side-by-side.
+The Gaucher RG.40 Week-End was announced in 1935 it was a light aircraft seating two side-by-side.
 It and its several descendants had engines in the 35-60 hp power range.
 It was the first aircraft designed by the new Les avions légers économiques R.Gaucher, though it was built at Ponthierry in Berthier's factory.

+When the year group of the École polytechnique féminine (EPF) graduated in 1935 it was named after the aviator Helene Boucher who had recently died.
+Andrée Hoppilliard had been working for the Gaucher company and her involvement was mentioned when the Remy Gaucher's new aircraft was exhibited at the graduation ceremony in 1935.

 Its high, cantilever wing was approximately elliptical in plan, though with a rectangular 4.0 m span central panel.
 The central section had constant thickness but the outer panels thinned from below to provide a little dihedral.
 It had wooden spars and ribs and was plywood skinned.
 Ailerons filled two-thirds of the span and there was a central, rectangular transparency to provide the pilot with an upward field of view.

 It was planned to power the RG.40 with a 35 hp AVA 4A-02, an air-cooled, flat four, two stroke engine, mounted in the nose with cylinder-heads projecting for cooling, but the earliest flights were made with a smaller bore version, the 26 hp AVA 4A-00.
 The Week-End's rectangular cross-section fuselage had a wooden structure and was ply covered.
 The forward view from the cabin was through a long, one-piece transparency and the only sideways obstructions were the two pairs of vertical members that joined fuselage and wing.
 Cabin entry was via two large doors.

 The empennage of the RG.40 was conventional, with a triangular tailplane mounted at mid-fuselage carrying well separated elevators.
 The vertical surface was triangular overall, with a small fin but a generous and pointed balanced rudder.

 The Week-End had conventional, fixed landing gear with each mainwheel mounted on a stub axle provided with a torsional shock absorber.
 Each axle was at the convergence of three struts from the lower fuselage.
 There was a small tailskid.